-Dr. Charles Allan Stewart was born on the 24th August, 1906 in Harwich Twp, Kent County.
+Dr. Charles Allan Stewart was born on the 24th August, 1906 in Harwich Twp, Chatham-Kent.
 His parents, William Allan Stewart and the former Harriett “Hattie” Atkin were farmers near Erieau.
 He had one older sister named Harriett Jean and two younger brothers; Reginald Glen and Douglas.

-Dr. Stewart attended S.S. #15 Harwich Twp, a one room schoolhouse.
+Dr. Stewart attended S.S. #15 Harwich Twp, which was a one room schoolhouse.
 He went on to attend Chatham Collegiate Institute and the Chatham Business College.
 He was an accomplished athlete in high school.

 Dr. Stewart graduated M.D. from the University of Western Ontario in 1933.
 While at university, he managed the rugby team, that won the Intermediate College Championship in 1931.
 He interned at Victoria Hospital from 1933-35 completing a surgical internship.

 Dr. Stewart married Eleanor Alice McDonald on the 14th of June, 1933 in Harwich Township.
 She was born on the 5th of June in 1907.
 Mrs. Stewart was the 4th of 5 children born to James McDonald and the former Eleanor Haylock.
 Her parents lived at lot 8, Concession 6 of Harwich Twp (Kent County) and they were farmers at the time of her birth.
 Mrs. Stewart’s siblings were; Doris Jean, Helen Beatrice, Donald James and Murray Haylock.
 Mrs. Stewart was a teacher.

 Dr. and Mrs. Stewart had 4 children; Janet, Harriet, Bill and Allan who were all born in Chatham.